View William Shallcross's Obituary on TheDay.com and share memories

 |

-New London - William "Fats" Shallcross, Sr., 72, passed away peacefully Thursday, Dec.
+New London - William Shallcross Sr., better known as "Fats", 72, of New London passed away peacefully and pain free Thursday night, Dec.
 6, 2019, at Lawrence and Memorial Hospital.
+He was born Nov.
+25, 1947, and was predeceased by his parents, George T. Shallcross and Marie Mauro Shallcross; and his eldest brother George T. Shallcross III.

-He was born in New London Nov.
-25, 1947, to George T. Shallcross and Marie Mauro Shallcross, who predecease him.
+William Shallcross Sr. was born and raised in New London.
+He loved working at the Lighthouse Inn.
+He retired from Local 24 Connecticut Carpenter's and Millright union.
+He was the owner and operator of B&S Cycle originally located on Willetts Avenue in New London and in 1997 he expanded his business to Montville.
+Bill, "Fats" started B&S cycle in the early 70s.
+B&S cycle was named for Bill & Son.
+It was located on the corner of Willets Avenue and Shaw Street.
+As time went on it became a legendary hangout spot where "Fats" was always known for sitting on his infamous blue bench.
+He and his cronies would gather.
+In 1974 Donald Pittsley and "Fats" became an advocate for a "No Helmet Law".
+Six months later Pittsley passed away and became instrumental in a right to decide law.
+For 36 years "Fats" continued to be an advocate for this legislation.
+He organized and promoted a motorcycle run every year to ensure our freedom of choice.
+This run is well known as Pappy's Run.

-He is survived by his two wonderful children, William Shallcross Jr. and Rachael Shallcross Novak; his significant other, Dee Kneeland and her son Skip; and a sister Mary Rathbun (Ernest) of Westerly.
+He is survived by his two children, William Shallcross Jr. and Rachael Shallcross Novak; his fiancée Dee Kneeland; his sister, Mary Rathbun and her husband Ernest of Westerly, R.I.; his four beautiful granddaughters, Olivia Marie, Julia Catherine, Sophia Rae and Mia Katherine who were the loves of his life.
+He is also survived by his Godmother Aunt Carmella Mauro Savona; many nieces, nephews, cousins and close friends he considered "brothers".
+He is also survived by his Former wife Gloria Keene Shallcross; and Dee's Son Skip Kneeland.